utsa-lib-cedish/mapbox-layers/README.md

 ## A Dropdown Filter

-Now we are going to enable the user to filter by state.
-To do this, we are going to build a dropdown menu with optioins for each Mexican state, then wire that to the map in such a way that the map layer gets a filter based on the user's selection.
+Now we're going to enable the user to filter by state.
+To do this, we're going to build a dropdown menu with options for each Mexican state, then wire that to the map so our map layer gets a filter that follows the user's selection.

 ### Displaying the Dropdown

-To populate the menu, we will want to create a list of all the Mexican states.
+To populate the menu, we'll want to create a list of all the Mexican states.
 We already have that in the geopackage we obtained from INEGI.
-We will need to reshape the data to suit our needs.
-Python is very good at reshaping text data.
-We will use Python to read the geopackage, select the appropriate layer, reshape the data, and create a JSON file for our application.
+We'll need to reshape the data to suit our needs.
+Python is very good at reshaping text data, so we'll use Python to read the geopackage, select the appropriate layer, reshape the data, and create a JSON file for our application.

-The Python snippets that follow assume use of a Notebook such as Jupyter Notebook or Google Collab.
+The Python snippets that follow assume use of a Notebook such as Jupyter Notebook or Google Colab.

 We can load a geopackage file and inspect its layer structure using the `geopandas` library: